‘Sick joke’: Serie A criticised for anti-racism art display

 Despite a wave of criticism, the newspaper stood by the headline.

-Last month all 20 clubs in Italy’s top tier signed an open letter which called on “all those who love Italian football” to unite to try to eradicate the “serious problem”.
+Last month all 20 clubs in Italy’s top tier signed an open letter that called on “all those who love Italian football” to unite to try to eradicate the “serious problem”.

 -with AAP